 ‘It’s my firm view,’ says J Edna Mae, ‘that we must believe in our children, but more importantly, we must nurture them to believe in themselves.
 The power of music cannot be underestimated in making this happen.’

 ‘The 'Bouce!' project is meant first and foremost to be a great collection of pop, reggae and rap songs for all children to enjoy, on their own or as a sing-along on car journeys with family and friends or in school assemblies.
-But each song has a strong message that can really help children learn coping strategies and can help them to make sense of the world around them, especially children that are presenting with issues such as anxiety.
+But each song has a strong message that can really help children learn coping strategies.
 Music is a creative window that can really engage children in their learning and can promote well-being.’

 For example, one of the key findings in J Edna Mae’s research was that one of the children themselves had a eureka moment when she realised that the music had changed her mood, and that therefore she herself could consciously choose to try and change her mood in the future.

 ‘She realised that she could consciously focus on being happier or more relaxed by using the power of music,’ says J Edna Mae, ‘and this is a huge discovery for young children.’

 The song ‘Beautiful Day’ is a high energy song written around this premise, and is meant to promote feelings of happiness, as sung – ‘You can choose to smile, not to cry.’

 ‘It is fantastic that public figures such as Prince William, Prince Harry and Lady Gaga have been speaking openly this year about mental health issues (BBC, April 18, 2017).
 It is critical that children who are already presenting with social, emotional and behavioural issues are recognised and taught strategies to help them cope.’